Prodr. 242 (1810) APNI

 CVU, EGL, EGU, GipP, Gold, HNF, HSF, MonT, NIS, SnM, VAlp, VRiv, VVP.
 Also NSW, Tas.
 Scattered in cooler, mostly southern parts of the state from near sea-level (Orbost) to the alps (e.g. Buckety Plain), usually in open sites on permanently moist to wet, rather fertile soils, but rather uncommon.

-Superficially similar to the introduced Carex divisa, but distinguished by the more slender rhizome, and the more or less nerveless utricle.
-Material collected without rhizomes, and without mature utricles is difficult to distinguish from C. divisa.
+Superficially similar to the introduced Carex divisa, but distinguished by the characters given in the key.
+Specimens collected without rhizomes, and without mature utricles are difficult to distinguish from C. divisa.

 |Bioregion||Occurrence status||Establishment means|

 |Victorian Volcanic Plain||present||native|

 |Australian Capital Territory|